 This is a disorder wherein a person repeatedly pulls out his or her hair.
 This habit leads to bald patches as well as hair of different lengths.
 There is nothing definitive as to what’s causing people to do this, but stress is believed to be one of the triggers.
 This disorder initially manifests during puberty.

 Your child needs therapy to overcome trichotillomania.
 Otherwise, the disorder may progress to something more severe such as your child eating the pulled-out hair.
 He/She may also need treatment to address bald spots and strengthen the hair.

-Medical conditions like thyroid disease, diabetes and polycystic ovary syndrome (POS) may result in hair loss.
-This is why, dermatologists conduct medical tests to determine whether the hair problem is due to medical problem or not.
+Medical conditions like thyroid disease, diabetes and polycystic ovary syndrome (PCOS) may result in hair loss.
+This is why, dermatologists conduct medical tests to determine whether the hair problem is due to a medical problem or not.
 If the culprit behind your child’s hair loss is a medical condition, curing or resolving the illness is the key to preventing further loss of hair.